 Hello there!
 Feels like I’ve been away for ages, but we were only away for a week!
 I’d like to say we had a restful holiday, but truthfully we were all ill and it wasn’t quite what we’d imagined.
 Everyone’s largely recovered and I’ve got a course of antibiotics, so will hopefully be on the mend soon too.
 But enough of my ‘woe is me’ story, how about seeing some sewing?!

-One of my stitchy friends – who actually lives nearby! – had signed up with me to join the Colour Intensive course and we’ve been discussing it on the school run when we bump in to each other.
+One of my stitchy friends – who actually lives nearby! – had signed up with me to join the Colour Intensive course with Stitched in Colour and we’ve been discussing it on the school run when we bump into each other.
 Anyway, it was her birthday last week and inspired by one of our lessons on rainbows I decided to raid my scrap bin with an idea of creating a colourwheel.
 Restricted by the widths of my scraps I ended up making colour spokes with tapered ends to create the wheel.
 I used Elmers glue to stick each end of the spokes in place before appliqueing them in place with Aurifil.